nesi/support-docs/docs/Scientific_Computing/Supported_Applications/ANSYS.md

 research license before submitting a job will **cause the job to fail**.

-The license order can be changed in workbench under tools \> license preferences (provided you have X[11 forwarding set up)]{.dfn .dictionary-of-numbers}, or by running either of the following (ANSYS module must be loaded first using `module load ANSYS`).
+The license order can be changed in workbench under tools \> license preferences (provided you have X11 forwarding set up), or by running either of the following (ANSYS module must be loaded first using `module load ANSYS`).

     prefer_research_license